NaldCapuno/FinTracker/README.md

     - Extract the contents of the ZIP file to a directory of your choice.

 3. Run the Application:
-    - Open the **FinTracker.py** file directly in your file explorer.
+    - Open the **FinTracker.pyw** file directly in your file explorer.
 Double-click the file to run it using the default Python interpreter installed on your system.

 ## How it Works
 Once the app is launched, you'll see the following options: